Bar (unit): Usage

 The kilobar, equivalent to 100 MPa, is commonly used in geological systems, particularly in experimental petrology.

-"Bar(a)" and "bara" are sometimes used to indicate absolute pressures, and "bar(g)" and "barg" for gauge pressures.
-This usage is deprecated and fuller descriptions such as "gauge pressure of 2 bars" or "2-bar gauge" are recommended.
+The abbreviations "bar(a)" and "bara" are sometimes used to indicate absolute pressures, and "bar(g)" and "barg" for gauge pressures.
+The usage is deprecated but still prevails in the oil industry (often by capitalized "BarG" and "BarA").
+As gauge pressure is relative to the current ambient pressure, which may vary in absolute terms by about 50 mbar, "BarG" and "BarA" are not interconvertible.
+Fuller descriptions such as "gauge pressure of 2 bars" or "2-bar gauge" are recommended.